mdabrowski1990/uds/docs/source/pages/knowledge_base/packet.rst

 a UDS packet and remaining `Network Address Information`_ (a sending entity and :ref:`an addressing type <knowledge-base-addressing>`) are determined by CAN Identifier value.

+Following parameters specifies `Network Address Information`_ when Extended Addressing is used:
+ - CAN ID
+ - Target Address (located in the first data byte of a :ref:`CAN Frame <knowledge-base-can-frame>`)

 .. note:: `Network Protocol Control Information`_ is placed in the **second byte** of :ref:`CAN frame data field <knowledge-base-can-data-field>` if extended addressing format is used.

 .. _knowledge-base-can-mixed-addressing: